DP0.3 Table Access and Queries#

 The DiaSource and SSSource tables are 1:1 and can be joined on the diaSourceId column.

-All rows* of the SSObject table have a match with MPCORB (but not vice versa), and the two tables can be joined on the ssObjectId column.
+Almost all rows of the DP0.3 SSObject table have a match with MPCORB (but not vice versa), and the two tables can be joined on the ssObjectId column.
+There are exactly 4 rows of the SSObject table which do not have a match in MPCORB.

 The DiaSource and SSSource tables are N:1 with both the SSObject and MPCORB tables.
 They can be joined on the ssObjectId column, but caution and testing should be used here.
 The N:1 nature of these joins means that the data retrieved can contain columns of repeated values, be larger than expected, and take a long time to execute.